tarazin/Day-Planner/README.md

     This app is using API moment.js

 # Motivation
-AS an employee with a busy schedule, I want to add important events to a daily planner so that I can manage my time effectively
+AS AN employee with a busy schedule
+I WANT to add important events to a daily planner
+SO THAT I can manage my time effectively

 # Technologies